 [13:19] My strategy was just using either there would be a group of challenge problems there because of the class environment, because students were doing it together, there was an incentive to do those challenge problems.
 That group was hyped about getting those problems.

 [13:46] They didn’t get anything extra for doing that.
 It was just they were team working and they got excited about it.
-They got into almost that sports mentality, that they wanted to just outdo themselves, worn up themselves or worn up the person that was in their group.
+They got into almost that sports mentality, that they wanted to just outdo themselves, one-up themselves or one-up the person that was in their group.

 [14:02] The kids who could get there were doing that.
 There were other groups.
 We would sit in different pods depending on what students needed.
 Some of them would never get to those challenge problems, and there’s no problem with that whatsoever.

 [14:34] That’s always helpful.
-Also just be giving the video lectures ahead of time, doing begs and quiz questions into the videos.
-I use Edpuzzle to do that.
+Also, just by giving the video lectures ahead of time, so I do embed some quiz questions into the videos — I use Edpuzzle to do that.
 By doing that, I see ahead of time what kids are getting right, what kids are getting incorrectly.